AdrianBaguio/citilogistics/README.md

 - Issue with OpenLibre office.
 When opening a CSV file, the zeroes in front of integers are removed.
 I tried some other excel applications but all the apps I downloaded deleted the zeroes in front of integers.
 Provided a workaround for now.
 (Upon opening the CSV file, set the column as text).
 Will continue to find another way to set this as default though.
 - Internal client label printer not working (Fixed)
 - Discussed Citilogistics Downstream app with Internal client
+- Installed google chrome, pdf reader, to the laptop.
+Update driver

 **1-26-2021**